 Section 4.4 Overtime.
 All overtime must be approved in advance by the employee's supervisor.
 All work performed in excess of the scheduled workday or workweek, shall be compensated at time-and-one-half (11⁄2) the regular straight time hourly rate of pay.
 Payment for such hours worked shall be in wages or in equivalent compensatory time, in accordance with Section 4.13 below.
-An employee may request to waive their contractual right to overtime as outlined in this section to accommodate a Flex Time agreement in accordance with section 4.6 (Flex Time).
+An employee may request to waive their contractual right to overtime or compensatory time as outlined in this section to accommodate a Flex Time agreement in accordance with section 4.6 (Flex Time).
 An employee may be required to waive their contractual right to overtime to accommodate a temporary adjustment to their Alternative Schedule in accordance with section 4.9.2 (Temporary Changes).

 Section 4.4.1 Overtime for Employees Working Less than 1.0 FTE.
-Part-time employees shall be paid at the time-and-one-half (11⁄2) overtime rate as follows:
+Employees on a less than 1.0FTE schedule shall be paid at the time-and-one-half $(1\frac{1}{2})$ overtime rate as follows:

-- (1) Daily: The employee is assigned to work outside their scheduled work day in excess of eight (8) hours per day or their scheduled work day, whichever is greater; or - (2) Weekly: The employee has worked in excess of forty (40) hours during the workweek; or - (3) Saturday, Sunday and Holidays: The employee is assigned by their supervisor to work on a Saturday, Sunday or Holiday outside of their normal work week.
+(1) Daily: The employee is assigned to work outside their scheduled work day in excess of eight (8) hours per day or their scheduled work day, whichever is greater; or

+(2) Weekly: The employee has worked in excess of forty (40) hours during the workweek or their scheduled workweek, whichever is greater; or

+(3) Saturday, Sunday and Holidays: The employee is assigned by their supervisor to work on a Saturday, Sunday or Holiday outside of their normal work week.